djalbat/occam-entities/README.md

 ## Introduction

-This package provides a consistent interface for the [`open`](https://github.com/jecs-imperial/occam-open-cli) command line tool's own file and project functionality, as well as providing additional functionality to move and remove project entries.
+This package provides a consistent interface for the [`open`](https://github.com/jecs-imperial/occam-open-cli) command line tool's own file and project functionality, as well as providing additional functions to move and remove project entries.
+Aside from these last two functions, it is unlikely to be of interest to anyone.

 ## Installation